 As a former financial advisor and legal expert with over a decade of experience, I’ve seen my fair share of investor complaints and the consequences they can have for both investors and advisors.
-The recent complaint against Michael Tannery, a Richardson, Texas-based advisor with Independent Financial Group, is a prime example of the seriousness of such allegations and the importance of understanding the rules and regulations that govern the financial industry.
+The recent file a FINRA complaint against Michael Tannery, a Richardson, Texas-based advisor with Independent Financial Group, is a prime example of the seriousness of such allegations and the importance of understanding the rules and regulations that govern the financial industry.

 According to the complaint filed in January 2025, Mr. Tannery allegedly recommended unsuitable investments, including a non-traded REIT, resulting in damages of $150,000.
 While Mr. Tannery defends himself against the allegations, stating that an investigation did not find evidence to support them, the fact remains that unsuitable investment recommendations can have severe consequences for investors.